NEW YORK

 (1715 - 1745), Schuylerville

-A fortified and palisaded brick house (Peter Schuyler Manor) which was burned by the French in November 1745.
-Located on the bluff on the south-side of the mouth of Fish Creek.
+A fortified and palisaded brick house (Peter Schuyler's Manor) which was burned by the French in November 1745.
+Located on the bluff on the south side of the mouth of Fish Creek.

 (1755 - unknown), Schuylerville

-A British supply post on the north-side of the mouth of Fish Creek.
-Located on Ferry Street (NY 29).
-The actual site of the fort is not within the present park boundary.
+A British supply post on the north side of the mouth of Fish Creek.
+Site located on Ferry Street (NY 29).
+The actual site of the fort is not within the present boundary of Fort Hardy Park.

 (1746 - 1747), near Schuylerville